Velocidensity/shorty/README.md

 ```

 ## Compiling Tailwind CSS
-Default barebones frontend comes with a precompiled Tailwind file, but if you wish to change it, you can recompile it with the following commands:
+Default frontend comes with a precompiled Tailwind file, but if you wish to change it, you can recompile it with the following commands:
 ```
 npm install -D tailwindcss
 npx tailwindcss -c tailwind.config.js -o shorty/static/tailwind.css --minify
 ```

+## Formatting JavaScript code
+JavaScript code is formatted using [semistandard](https://github.com/standard/semistandard).

 # TODO
 - [ ] add user account support
 - [ ] add user and administration panel
-- [ ] add stats page
+- [x] add stats page
+- [x] add stats API